Grokzen/redis-py-cluster/docs/upgrading.rst

 If you for any reason need to set `decode_responses=False` then you need to set that explicitly now as the default value was changed to `True`.

+If you are using redis-server 3.0.x, 3.2.x or 4.0.x then you should upgrade to at least redis-server 5.0 or above/latest release.
+This client might work for older releases, but there will be no testing or validation or guarantes that it will work in the future.

 2.0.0 --> 2.1.0
 ---------------